JoySpot-Dev/security/SECURITY.md

 ## Reporting Guidelines
 When reporting a vulnerability, please follow these guidelines:

 a) Make it private: Please do not publicly disclose the vulnerability or share any sensitive information about it with others.
-Instead, send your report to our security team via our dedicated email address: security@joyspot.com.
+Instead, send your report to our security team via our security github repo.

 b) Software details: Clearly specify the software, version, and configuration where the vulnerability is present.
 If possible, provide a URL or a screenshot that demonstrates the issue.